Eddington, Kent: Cemetery

 Herne Bay cemetery lies at the southern end of Eddington and is controlled by Canterbury City Council.
 The earliest burials date from 1871.
 In 1880 interments were officially ended at Herne church and other local graveyards.
 Edmund Reid, the head of CID who investigated the Whitechapel murders in 1888, is buried in plot J62.
-Scattered among the plots there are 58 identified and two unknown service war graves from World Wars I and II.
+Partly in two war grave plots and partly scattered there are 58 identified and two unknown service war graves from World Wars I and II.

 The cemetery contains an elaborate monument to Lydia Cecilia Hill, known as Cissie Hill, a cabaret dancer and close friend of Ibrahim, Sultan of Johor who funded the building of Mayfair Court and the associated servants' quarters in Grand Drive, Herne Bay for her.
 In 1938 there were rumours of an engagement between the "glamour girl" Sissy and the 64-year-old divorcee sultan, whom she had met in Ceylon in 1934, but the sultan promptly denied this.
 Sissy was killed in a daylight bombing raid aged 27 while shopping in Canterbury on 11 October 1940, and was identified by her jewellery, said to be a gift from the sultan.

 Looking north from the Canterbury Road and Underdown Lane junction, 1908.
 The weatherboarded building in the foreground is the 18th-century Forge Cottage, and the brick building with large door and chimney may have been the forge.
 The tall building in the centre is Eddington Villas, built 1896.
 Beyond the curve of the road ahead on the left would have been the spacious grounds of Eddington House, now the Beaumanor housing estate.
 Opposite Eddington house, on the right of the road in the distance would have been the grounds of New College (now Herne Bay Court) which was built on the Parsonage farmstead site around 1900.
 The same scene, photographed in 2011, can be seen in the image above right.